|Of Time and Trouble

 "We speak the language of death these days.

-"Our words are empty condoms, flat tires; and our grammar fails to connect them with any meaning.
+"Our words are empty condoms, flat tires; and our grammar fails to connect them with any real meaning.

 "Oh, death, stand aside; make room for desire.
 Let us long again for something, anything; let us want again; let us long for longing, want for wanting.
 End this separation of without and within.
 We are more than permutations of mind and matter.